 The only logical step up was for me to open my own facility.
 I had offers of financial backers but knew in my heart that I didn’t want to be a gym owner.

 I was scared that there weren’t any options other than to continue working the incredibly long days.
-And if I wanted to make more money, I would have to work even more.
+And if I wanted to make more money as a personal trainer, I would have to work even more.
 In addition…

 I became increasingly frustrated by aspects of the industry.